Parameterizing solutions to any Galois embedding problem over Z/p^nZ with elementary p-abelian kernel

-In light of the previous theorem, we see that the defining characteristics for an extension of $G$ by an $\F_p[G]$-module $A$ are the isomorphism type of the $\F_p[G]$-module $A$, together with the smallest length for a generator of $A$ which appears in relation (4) from Definition \ref{def:initial.group.extension}.
-Hence we introduce a new (and simpler) notation to keep track of the extensions of $G$ by $A$.
+In light of the previous theorem, we see that the defining characteristics for an extension of $G$ by a finite $\F_p[G]$-module $M$ are the isomorphism type of $M$, together with the smallest length for a generator of $M$ which appears in relation (4) from Definition \ref{def:initial.group.extension}.
+Hence we introduce a new (and simpler) notation to keep track of the extensions of $G$ by $M$.